tt3434/cis1051-project/preposal.md

 Reminder program or app.

-Gets input from user and saves the remainder.
+Gets input from user and saves the reminder.

 Message of the saved reminder pops up at the specific EST time or hours/minutes/seconds interval set by the user.